fortierkids1/KnowledgeBase/Level 1/Commands.md

 ## Requirements and resources

 A key aspect of Commands is their ability to claim temporary, exclusive  ownership over a [[Subsystem]] .
-This is done by passing the subsystem into a command, and then adding it as a requirement
+This is done by passing the subsystem into a command, and then adding it as a requirementcontroll
 ```java
 class ExampleCommand extends CommandBase{
 	public ExampleCommand(ExampleSubsystem subsystemName){